jvm-wiki/.github/profile/README.md

 Learn the powerful interpreter behind JVM bytecode.

 ## 🧙 [JIT](https://github.com/jvm-wiki/jit)
-Learn how methods are JIT compiled at runtime.
+Learn about tiered compilation and how methods are JIT compiled at runtime.

 ## 🐛 [Debugging](https://github.com/jvm-wiki/debugging)
 Learn how to effectively utilise JDK tools to debug JVM applications.